GaryChengld/LearningAWS/DAV-C01-preparation.md

 Short form of the above syntax is : !FindInMap [ MapName, TopLevelKey, SecondLevelKey ]
 ```

+* AWS CloudFormation provides several built-in functions that help you manage your stacks.
+Intrinsic functions are used in templates to assign values to properties that are not available until runtime.

+  * !GetAtt - The Fn::GetAtt intrinsic function returns the value of an attribute from a resource in the template.
+This example snippet returns a string containing the DNS name of the load balancer with the logical name myELB - YML : !GetAtt myELB.DNSName JSON : "Fn::GetAtt" : [ "myELB" , "DNSName" ]
+  * !Sub - The intrinsic function Fn::Sub substitutes variables in an input string with values that you specify.
+In your templates, you can use this function to construct commands or outputs that include values that aren't available until you create or update a stack.
+  * !Ref - The intrinsic function Ref returns the value of the specified parameter or resource.
+  * !FindInMap - The intrinsic function Fn::FindInMap returns the value corresponding to keys in a two-level map that is declared in the Mappings section.
+For example, you can use this in the Mappings section that contains a single map, RegionMap, that associates AMIs with AWS regions.
+  * !Join - This function appends a set of values into a single value, separated by the specified delimiter.
+The YAML syntax is like so: !Join [ delimiter, [ comma-delimited list of values ] ]
-Presence of 'Transform' section indicates it is a Serverless Application Model (SAM) template - The AWS::Serverless transform, which is a macro hosted by AWS CloudFormation, takes an entire template written in the AWS Serverless Application Model (AWS SAM) syntax and transforms and expands it into a compliant AWS CloudFormation template.
+* Presence of 'Transform' section indicates it is a Serverless Application Model (SAM) template - The AWS::Serverless transform, which is a macro hosted by AWS CloudFormation, takes an entire template written in the AWS Serverless Application Model (AWS SAM) syntax and transforms and expands it into a compliant AWS CloudFormation template.
 So, presence of "Transform" section indicates, the document is a SAM template.

 #### API Gateway